babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

 then the article is for you.
 However, we assume you are already kind of familiar with our [Architecture](https://github.com/babylonhealth/ios-playbook/blob/master/Cookbook/Technical-Documents/Architecture.md).

 ## What and why?
-First of all, Bento is our **internal library** which allows us to write UI code in a declarative way.
+First of all, Bento is our library which allows us to write UI code in a declarative way.
 This makes it faster to write the UI code.

-Bento now is our internal library however it used to be an **open-source** project.
+Bento now is our **internal library** however it used to be an **open-source** project.
 It has changed when Apple announced SwiftUI at WWDC 2019.
 We decided to move it under the main repo back then.

 The format of this article will be a step by step guide on how to implement your first **Renderer**.
 Let's build something! 🏗